 Introduction

 This report compiles the situational analysis and policy reform recommendations developed by six thematic teams of Nepali Academics of America (NACA) members.
 This report leverages the extensive expertise of NACA members on Nepal's pressing policy issues.
-It responds specifically to the call for inputs from the High-Level Economic Reform Advisory Commission formed by the Cabinet and aligns with NACA's mission to enhance collaboration among academics and scholars affiliated with higher education and research institutions in the United States and globally.
+It responds specifically to the call for inputs from the Nepal Government Cabinet's High-Level Economic Reform Advisory Commission.
+It aligns with NACA's mission to enhance collaboration among academics and scholars affiliated with higher education and research institutions in the United States and globally.

 Rather than offering a comprehensive analysis or detailed policy blueprint, the report provides a synthesis of situational contexts and general policy recommendations in thematic areas where NACA members have direct expertise.
-Each team engaged in independent deliberation, integrating innovative ideas and international best practices to propose actionable, forward-thinking reforms for Nepal.
+Each team deliberated independently, integrating innovative ideas and international best practices to propose actionable, forward-thinking reforms for Nepal.
 While there may be variations in coverage and format across thematic contributions, the leadership team—Drs.
 Gyan Nyaupane and Udaya Wagle—chose not to modify individual reports to preserve the authenticity of inputs for the Commission.
 Some teams have also included additional resources for the Commission's review.

 NACA appreciates the opportunity to contribute to these critical discussions and welcomes the Commission to utilize this report's insights across the six thematic areas.
-We are available to address any questions or collaborate further with the High Commission for Economic Development and implementing agencies to advance these recommendations.
+We can address any questions or collaborate further with the High Commission for Economic Development and implementing agencies to advance these recommendations.

-Theme 1: Primary Production Sectors and Investment
+Primary Production Sectors and Investment

 A. Tourism